-Our expert team of math educators and enthusiasts has spent over 40 years developing and refining the most powerful teaching methods and materials into the comprehensive, industry-leading Mathnasium Method™.
-These “Ask Education” features are a way for the Education team members to share their knowledge and love of math with our curious readers and fans.
+Our expert team of maths educators and enthusiasts has spent over 40 years developing and refining the most powerful teaching methods and materials into the comprehensive, industry-leading Mathnasium Method™.
+These “Ask Education” features are a way for the Education team members to share their knowledge and love of maths with our curious readers and fans.

 Hi Mathnasium!
-I went on a boat last weekend and my dad told me the deepest part of the lake is 160 metres and he made it sound really deep.
+I went on a boat last weekend and my dad told me the deepest part of the lake is 540 feet and he made it sound really deep.
 How can I understand how deep the lake actually is?
 Or, even the ocean, for that matter?

 Thank you for the question, Barbara!
-There are over one hundred million natural lakes around the world, and their depths extend to over 1500 metres.
+There are over one hundred million natural lakes around the world, and their depths extend to over 5,000 feet.
 And yet, the depths of the world’s oceans extend more than seven times that!
-Scientific research reveals that the deepest point is around 10 900 metres below sea level.
+Scientific research reveals that the deepest point is around 36,000 feet below sea level.
 This point is known as the “Challenger Deep,” found in the Mariana Trench.

-A quick search online will tell you that “if Mount Everest, the highest mountain on Earth, were placed at [the Challenger Deep], it would be covered by over [one and a half kilometres] of water.”1 This comparison already tells us that we are not alone in needing assistance to visualize the ocean’s depth.
+A quick search online will tell you that “if Mount Everest, the highest mountain on Earth, were placed at [the Challenger Deep], it would be covered by over one mile of water.”1 This comparison already tells us that we are not alone in needing assistance to visualise the ocean’s depth.
 Most of us will never travel deep into the ocean to truly understand how far the bottom is, but we can compare the distance to the height of a mountain with which we are more familiar.

 When two ratios are equivalent, we have a proportion.
-Proportions are used daily, from determining the measure of ingredients for a recipe to the amount of time a trip takes.
+Proportions are used daily, from determining the measure of ingredients for a recipe to the amount of time a journey takes.

 A scale factor is a ratio that shows the relationship between the measurement in a drawing or model and the measurement of a real object.
-For example, the scale factor of a 2-metre whale statue and an 8-metre whale is 2:8, (reduced to 1:4), which tells us that we can visualize the length of the real whale with four statues lined up end to end!
+For example, the scale factor of a 50cm stuffed dolphin and a 2m dolphin is 1:4, which tells us that we can visualise the length of the real dolphin with four stuffed animals lined up end to end!
 Using this knowledge, we can determine the scale factor of the Challenger Deep and a model of the ocean.
-Very simply: if we construct a model that shows the deepest point at the one-and-a-half-metre mark, (roughly the height of a human being), we can visualize about 7300 human beings stacked stacked head-to-toe to represent the depth of the Challenger Deep.
+Very simply: if we construct a model that shows the deepest point at the 6ft mark, (roughly the height of a human being), we can visualise 6,000 human beings stacked head-to-toe to represent the depth of the Challenger Deep.

-Although a one-and-a-half-metre model is a great starting point, you can make the visualization a lot more interesting by comparing the ocean’s depth to the length of a Canadian football field!
-The field measures about 140 metres from end to end, which means you can “feel” the magnitude of the ocean’s depth by walking the length of the field about 78 times!
+Although a 6-foot model is a great starting point, you can make the visualisation a lot more interesting by comparing the ocean’s depth to the length of a football pitch!
+A football pitch measures a maximum of 394 feet from end to end, which means you can “feel” the magnitude of the ocean’s depth by walking the length of a football pitch 91 times!

-A fascinating exercise is to take a nature walk and use proportions to determine how tall the trees are!
+A fascinating exercise is to walk through a wood and use proportions to determine how tall the trees are!
 Using an upright-standing stick as a proportionate model, you can compare the lengths of the shadows of the tree and the stick with the height of the stick to find the height of the tree.
 We’re sure you’ll agree: This is a lot better (and safer) than climbing a ladder and finding a long enough tape measure!

 You can even use your height to help you out!
-For example, if an adult’s height is metres and they cast a 4-metre shadow, we can calculate the height of a tree that casts an 80-metre shadow.
-Since there are twenty groups of four inside eighty metres, we find metres, twenty times to get the tree’s height of 30 metres.
+For example, if an adult’s height is 6 feet and they cast a 9-foot shadow, we can calculate the height of a tree that casts a 45-foot shadow.
+Since there are five groups of nine inside forty-five feet, we find six feet, five times to get the tree’s height of thirty feet.

 Proportions are used everywhere and are incredibly valuable.
 In addition to understanding the ocean’s depth, they help astronomers better understand the enormity of our galaxy and the distances and sizes of planets and stars.

 Now it’s your turn, Barbara!
-We challenge you to take the 160-metre depth of the lake and find a comparison that helps YOU comprehend how deep it truly is.
-And to all our readers, we encourage you to take your own “proportion” walk around your neighbourhood and see what comparisons you can make.
+We challenge you to take the 540-foot depth of the lake and find a comparison that helps YOU comprehend how deep it truly is.
+And to all our readers, we encourage you to take your own “proportion” walk around your local area and see what comparisons you can make.

-If you are curious to learn more about proportions, reach out to your nearest Mathnasium Learning Centre.
+If you are curious to learn more about proportions, contact your nearest Mathnasium Learning Centre.
 We look forward to seeing you here again soon for our next Ask Education blog post.